Al Mursi Abu Al Abbas Mosque Alexandria, tours, Booking

 Further details about Al Mursi Abu Al Abbas Mosque Alexandria:

-More details about Al Mursi Abu Al Abbas Mosque Alexandria:
+More details about Al Mursi Abu Al Abbas Mosque in Alexandria:

 The floors of Al Mursi Abu Al Abbas mosque paved in white marble.
 The doors, minbar and windows made of joined and finely carved teak, citronia and walnut.
 The minbar (pulpit) capped by a dome and has verses from the Qur’an written at the top in French gold.
 The mihrab is niche indicating the direction of Mecca.
 In fact, it stands at the base of the mosque’s minaret.
 It flanked by the creed “There is no god except Allah and Mohammad is the prophet of Allah”.
 Furthermore, it written in Arabic script.
 Also on other side of the mihrab are two columns of Egyptian granite.
 They are with the name of Muhammad which written in Kufic Arabic calligraphy at each end.